 Remember that with any of the types of mortgage deal outlined above, there will usually be a penalty to pay if you want to get out of a deal early.

-The right type of mortgage for you will depend on your individual circumstances and requirements, and that’s where we at L&C can help, talking you through all the options that are available to you.
+The right type of mortgage for you will depend on your individual circumstances and requirements, and that’s where we at L&C can help, talking you through all the options that are available to you and comparing from over 90+ lenders.

-For example, if you only have a small deposit to put down when buying a home, your mortgage choices will be more limited than if you have a larger deposit.
-The best mortgage rates tend to be available to those with larger deposits as this means less risk for the lender.
-Mortgage rates offered to those with smaller deposits will also be higher than those offered to homebuyers with big deposits, but we can help you find the best possible deal to suit your needs.
+For example, if you only have a small deposit to put down when buying a home, your choices will be more limited than if you have a larger deposit, as this means less risk for the lender.

 Your mortgage options may also be restricted if you are self-employed.
 Typically, lenders will want to see at least three years of accounts if you work for yourself.
 If you are employed, but have only worked for your employer for a short period of time, this can also have an impact on the number of mortgages that might be available to you.